LovePelmeni/NotificationService/NotificationApp/README.md

 ---

 `Notification Service` - Service, responsible for Notification Delivery, Using Firebase server as notification delivery.
+(Communicates via HTTP REST and Asynchronous Events via RabbitMQ queues.)

 ## Technologies

-`PostgresSQL` as a database.
+`PostgresSQL` as a main database.

 `Firebase` as a notification server.